 1. Swim 500 yards continuously

-in progressAt 25 yards so far—swimming at the YMCA and working on breathing.
+in progressAt 75 yards continuously now—up from 25.
+The private swim lessons at the MAC are paying off.
 Target April 2027; maintenance through Sept, pause for birth/postpartum, then build Nov 2026–April 2027.

 Some years I set one goal per year of life; other years—like 33—I go for fewer goals that actually match the year.
-Progress bars and photos update as I go.
+Click any card to see past check-ins and photos.

 Quality over quantity.
 A big year deserves goals that meet it.

-At 25 yards so far—swimming at the YMCA and working on breathing.
+At 75 yards continuously now—up from 25.
+The private swim lessons at the MAC are paying off.
 Target April 2027; maintenance through Sept, pause for birth/postpartum, then build Nov 2026–April 2027.

 In progress—building on it every week with AI healthcare trend summaries, turning into a living map of players, gaps, and intersections.